How to change a plug socket

 Image showing a plug socket with the wires being unscrewed from the terminal.

-You’ll need to cover the earth core wiring with an extra length of green and yellow wire sleeving if it’s exposed.
+If any of the wires are damaged, and you have sufficient length, you should cut back the cores and strip the ends, leaving 5mm of copper wire exposed.
+If the cable is too short, call an electrician.
+You’ll then need to cover the earth core wiring appropriately with an extra length of green and yellow wire sleeving if it’s exposed.

 The metal back boxes must be earthed, so run a short length of earth cable between the earth terminals of the back box and the faceplate.